Rickedb/OpenProtocolInterpreter/README.md

 OpenProtocolInterpreter is a **library that converts the ugly string** that came from Open Protocol packages, which is commonly called **MID**, to an **object**.
 Substringing packages is such a boring thing to do, so let OpenProtocolIntepreter do it for you!

-> **IMPORTANT NOTE:** Only Revision 1 packages were implemented, but yes, I'm looking foward to implement other revisions

 **[If you're curious, just take a look at their documentation.](https://github.com/Rickedb/OpenProtocolIntepreter/blob/master/docs/OpenProtocol_Specification.pdf)**

 ## How does it work?